svenvg93/GitBook/docker/proxies/traefik.md

 ### Environment File

-Create a `.env` file.
-In this `.env` file we will place the Cloudflare API Key and e-mail address.
+Create a `.env` file in the same directory to store your Cloudflare API key and email:

 ```title=".env"
 CF_API_EMAIL= <Your cloudflare email>